kellerflint/Course-Resources/content/SQL - Final Exam.md

 # Cheat Sheet

-I **do not** allow you to bring your own notes for the final exam.
+I **DO NOT** allow you to bring your own notes for the final exam.
 I will provide the following cheat sheet on the exam day that will show the basic syntax of all the commands you will need.

 ### SELECTs, Operators and Clauses
 ```sql